Prey (2017 video game): Story and art

 Arkane's Harvey Smith is credited with establishing the Typhon and the reason for their existence in the story.
-The player as Morgan follows in the threat's wake, finding survivors that have no idea what just happened but need their help.
+The player, as Morgan, follows in the threat's wake, finding survivors who have no idea what just happened but need their help.
 Arkane wanted a more unique design to the aliens, and opted to use designs inspired by paranormal elements rather than stereotypical insect- or lizard-like species.

-Austin Grossman, also of Arkane, helped with establishing the early plot details with Morgan's awakening at the start of the game.
+Austin Grossman, also of Arkane, helped establish the early plot details with Morgan's awakening at the start.
 Bare had reached out to Chris Avellone circa 2013 to gain his help with the story, though at the time, Avellone was committed to other projects but wanted to work with the studio.
 Once Avellone was able to, he contacted Arkane to offer his help on the narrative.
-Besides other parts of the narrative, Avellone was responsible for designing the non-player characters and the various missions that would involve these characters.
-Avellone felt these characters and their missions created dilemmas for the player to determine how to proceed, helping the player to define their version of Morgan as well as expanding on the game's universe.
+Besides other parts of the narrative, Avellone contributed to designing several NPCs and the various missions that would involve these characters.
+Avellone felt these characters and their missions created dilemmas for the player to determine how to proceed, helping the player to define their version of Morgan as well as expanding on the game universe.
 Avellone worked with Arkane on the story from June to about November 2016.

 Among other works, Prey was influenced by the films Moon, Starship Troopers, and The Matrix.
-As part of the game's promotion, Bethesda partnered with the Alamo Drafthouse to show these three films during April 2017.
-Avellone also cited Aliens as part of his inspiration, describing it as an action-suspense film which has moments of comedy, even in the midst of heavy action sequences, and something he reused in writing for Prey.
+As part of the promotion, Bethesda partnered with the Alamo Drafthouse to show these three films during April 2017.
+Avellone also cited Aliens as part of his inspiration, describing it as an action-suspense film which has moments of comedy, even amid heavy action sequences, and something he reused in writing for Prey.

 The original score was composed and produced by Mick Gordon, who had previously composed the soundtrack for Doom.
 Additional music was composed by Ben Crossbones, Matt Piersall, and Colantonio, with each one providing a single track.
 The soundtrack was released for live-streaming music services a week before the game's release.

 Technical development

 Prior to Prey, Arkane had just released Dishonored 2 which used the studio's internally developed Void game engine.
-At release, many players reported performance issues with the Windows version of the game, which Arkane fixed through patches, but led to some lingering doubts as to Arkane's ability to develop for the Windows platform.
+At release, many players reported performance problems with the Windows version, which Arkane fixed through patches, but led to some lingering doubts as to Arkane's ability to develop for the Windows platform.
 Colantonio said that Arkane wanted to remove that stigma for Prey, with the goal to produce a "really flawless" version for Windows on release.
-The game was developed using CryEngine 4, an established third-party game engine, eliminating many issues related to performance.
+The game was developed using CryEngine, an established third-party game engine, eliminating many issues related to performance.
 Colantonio said that they "doubled our thoroughness" in the areas of quality assurance testing to eliminate other possible issues.